kinode-dao/kinode-book/src/kit/install.md

-  boot-fake-node       Boot a fake node for development [aliases: f] build                Build a Kinode package [aliases: b] build-start-package  Build and start a Kinode package [aliases: bs] dev-ui               Start the web UI development server with hot reloading (same as `cd ui && npm i && npm run dev` [aliases: d] inject-message       Inject a message to a running Kinode [aliases: i] new                  Create a Kinode template package [aliases: n]
+  boot-fake-node       Boot a fake node for development [aliases: f] build                Build a Kinode package [aliases: b] build-start-package  Build and start a Kinode package [aliases: bs] chain                Start a local chain for development [aliases: c] dev-ui               Start the web UI development server with hot reloading (same as `cd ui && npm i && npm run dev` [aliases: d] inject-message       Inject a message to a running Kinode [aliases: i] new                  Create a Kinode template package [aliases: n]